FarmBot-Docs/farmbot-software/v11/FarmBot-Software/how-to-guides/axis-setup.md

 :boom: Using [special hardware](#how-it-works), FarmBot will **detect** when the maximum position has been reached.

-:straight-ruler: FarmBot will then move in the direction of the home position, **searching** for it, while also **measuring** the distance it has moved from the maximum position.
+:straight_ruler: FarmBot will then move in the direction of the home position, **searching** for it, while also **measuring** the distance it has moved from the maximum position.

 :boom: Using [special hardware](#how-it-works), FarmBot will **detect** when the home position has been reached.

-:white-check-mark: FarmBot will then **set** the **AXIS LENGTH** to the distance that was measured between the maximum and home positions.
+:white_check_mark: FarmBot will then **set** the **AXIS LENGTH** to the distance that was measured between the maximum and home positions.
 FarmBot will also set the current location as the home position.

 ![calibrate.gif](_images/calibrate.gif)